notafrancescodavid/php-test/README.md

 2) "cd" in the directory where the repository has been cloned.
 3) run "php index.php"

-To change the input file it is necessary to change the variable "$fileName" in the file index.php.
+To change the input file it is necessary to change the variable $fileName in the file "index.php".
-The $fileName variable can assume 4 values, based on the input files available under the input directory.
+The $fileName variable can assume 4 values, based on the input files available under the "input" directory.
 These values are:
 "input1.txt", "input2.txt", "input3.txt", "input4.txt"